jakoblumpkin/reading-note/class03.md

 ### Steps to save code to github

 1. git add filename
-This always you to add to a file getting ready to commit.
+-This allows you to add to a file getting ready to commit.

 2. git status
-always you to see the status of the commit
+-allowss you to see the status of the commit

-3. git commit -m "Message here" creates the commit getting ready to push to github and allows you to add a message.
+3. git commit -m "Message here"
+-creates the commit getting ready to push to github and allows you to add a message.

 4.git push origin main
-pushes the code to github in the main branch.
+-pushes the code to github in the main branch.

 Add commit and push

-git clone 'link to git repository' this always you to put git repository to a specific folder
+git clone 'link to git repository'
+-this allows you to put git repository to a specific folder